libcxx/Snowlake/demo/README.md

 ```

 With the rules defined above, we can invoke the *Snowlake* compiler to
-synthesize it into actual C++ interface and implementation code:
+synthesize it into actual C++ interface and implementation code, while
+at this directory:

 ```
 $ snowlakec --errors -o ./output MyAwesomeLangTypeRules.sl